jpc-hpe/my_nvim_config/NOTES.md

 - `nvim -d a b` opens in _diff mode_

+- modeline must be in the first or last five lines or whatever `:set modelines` says.
+Use `:set nomodeline` to disable.
+  - It helps with setting options such as tab size, line length, ...
+  - format is `any-text vim:set {option}={value} ... : any-text`
+  - the `any-text` is used to make it look like a comment in whatever language the file is.
+  - if `vim:` is not at the start, then you need a space before it
+  - escape colons because otherwise the mark the end of the modeline

 ## marks

 These are for use with with `'`.
 You can list them with `:marks`: